-Each county having a county forest employs a county forest administrator whose job it is to oversee the county forest.
+Each County having a County Forest employs a County Forest Administrators whose job it is to oversee the County Forest.
 These individuals must be highly motivated personnel, with a strong forestry background.
 Most have a degree in forestry or a related field.
 Others have gained experience through years of forestry-related work.
 All are of great assistance to the WCFA.

-The county forest administrators meet annually in the spring to review areas of concern and present speakers on topics of general interest.
-This meeting, like the WCFA annual meeting, is attended by many other interested persons, including the WCFA board of directors, forestry committee members, county board chairs, legislators, industry personnel, and Department representatives.
+The County Forest Administrators meet annually in the spring to review areas of concern and present speakers on topics of general interest.
+This meeting, like the WCFA annual meeting, is attended by many other interested persons, including the WCFA board of directors, forestry committee members, County Board chairs, legislators, industry personnel, and Department representatives.

-County forest personnel serve on Department statewide committees that deal with areas of mutual concern.
-Others serve on WCFA standing committees that were established to provide advice and assistance to the WCFA Board of Directors on the many problems facing forestry today.
-Standing committees are the Executive, Personnel and Legislative / Certification committees.
+County Forest personnel serve on Department statewide committees that deal with areas of mutual concern.
+Others serve on WCFA standing committees that were established to provide advice and assistance to the WCFA board of directors on the many problems facing forestry today.
+Three standing committees are the Executive, Personnel and Legislative / Certification committees.